 Council currently consists of 34 Councillors of which 17 are Ward Councillors and 17 are Proportional Elective Councillors.
-In addition, Traditional Authorities form part of the Council.
-They will only be elected in July 2022 and only then will their names be forwarded to Council for them to form part of the Council structures.
+2 Traditional Authorities form part of the Council.
+They are represented by Chief Bebeza and Chief Thukani.

+An annual Council calendar is developed according to the calendar year and adopted either in the preceding November or December.
 Council is responsible for taking political decisions in relation to service delivery issues and playing an oversight role.
-Council meetings occur once per quarter.
-Last year Council met 29 January 2021, 30 April 2021, 30 July and 27 October 2021.
-Council concluded its activities after the October meeting.
-The new Council met 28 January and 29 April 2022.
+Ordinary Council meetings occur once per quarter.
+Council met 28 January,29 April 29 July 2022,28 October 2022.
+In 2023 they met on the 27th January and the 28th of April.

 Special Council meetings are only convened whenever there is an urgent issue that needs to be discussed and a decision taken.
-These happened on 26 February 2021 for the adjustment budget, 31 March 2021 for the draft IDP and budget and the 26th May 2021 for the final budget and IDP.
-In 2022 meetings were held on the 28th February 31 March and 30 May 2022.
+In 2022 meetings were held on the 28th of February, 31 March, 31 May and 30 August 2022.In 2023 meetings were held on the 27th February, 31 March and 31 May.